CulturesSupports/Culture.Support/Readme.md

 - We dont ask you to send companies money

-- we dont ask you to join us
+- We Dont ask you to join us
-- we dont ask for leaders
+- We Dont Ask For Leaders
+- We Dont Ask For Personal Favours for Others
+- We Dont Ask You For Advices

 -----------